Audiometry Technician

 FAQS

-What is the importance of pure tone audiometry in hearing evaluation?
+How is pure tone audiometry conducted in hearing assessment?

-Pure tone audiometry helps determine hearing thresholds across frequencies, identify the type and degree of hearing loss, and support clinical diagnosis and treatment planning.
+Pure tone audiometry is conducted using calibrated audiometers to determine hearing thresholds across frequencies.
+Air and bone conduction testing helps identify type and degree of hearing loss.
+Proper patient instructions are important.
+Results support clinical diagnosis.

 Related Job Vacancies